 Dirty Dialogues #

-This concert will be pre-recorded due to COVID restrictions and premiered online at a later date.
+This concert was pre-recorded due to COVID restrictions.

 Barcelona Phonos #